 5. Regular and Frequent Updates

 Free WordPress plugins are sometimes abandoned by their developers.
-This leaves your website open to security vulnerabilities and bugs.
-Sometimes you might not even realize that a plugin has been abandoned until you see your site behaving strangely after updating WordPress.
+This leaves your website open to WordPress security vulnerabilities and bugs.
+Sometimes, you might not even realize that a plugin has been abandoned until you see your site behaving strangely after updating WordPress.

 6. New Features and Enhancements

-Free WordPress plugins usually don’t have an incentive to enhance and improve something that is already working for many websites.
+Free WordPress plugins usually don’t have the incentive to enhance and improve something that is already working for many websites.

 On the other hand, paid WordPress plugins are businesses with competition.
 In order to stay on top, they continuously work on their products by adding new features and improving existing features.
 Depending on your license terms, you will get access to those features right away.

 7. Supporting the WordPress Ecosystem